AdobeDocs/workfront.nl-NL/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 <!--this section is linked from the Actual Hours article for Tasks in the Task Information folder; edit the links or do not delete or change this section-->

-Op een projectrapport heb ik een berekening die Legacy Actual Hours van Geplande Uren aftrekt.
+Op een projectrapport heb ik een berekening die Werkelijke uren van Geplande Uren aftrekt.

 Het resultaat dat ik heb bereikt is onjuist.